StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 We need to change the function itself to use our new classes.

 1. Open the `BookClubSignupProcessor` class
-2. Replace the code in the `Run` method with the code snipper below
+2. Replace the code in the `Run` method with the code snippet below

 ``` C#
 var tableAccess = new StorageTableAccess("BookClucbSignups");